 - Ease of Access: Johannesburg Airport is generally the cheapest place to fly to in all of Southern Africa, and Kruger National Park is less than a five-hour drive away along a single well-maintained highway, easily accessed by rental car.

 - Great Facilities: South African national parks have some of the greatest facilities anywhere in the world.
 The expansive network of paved and gravel roads are meticulously maintained.
 Each of the large rest camps has a shop for groceries and supplies, an ATM, a restaurant and a gas station.
 The campgrounds have public cooking facilities with electric stoves and excellent restrooms.

-- No Language Barrier: Everyone in South Africa speaks English to some degree.
+- No Language Barrier for English Speakers: Everyone in South Africa speaks English to some degree.
 You will have no trouble getting things done.

 - Price: South African national parks are reasonably priced compared to those in some nearby countries such as Botswana and Namibia, especially if you purchase a Wild Card (more about that later.)